Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Name`: The dungeon name, which will be used in the **Pick a Dungeon** screen and all Message Boxes created by it in-game.
 - `Author`: The dungeon's author, which will be used in the **Pick a Dungeon** screen.
 - `WelcomeMessage`: Before the dungeon begins, a **BRIEFING** screen will show up with this field's contents.
+This is expected to be an entry in the `LocaleInfos` section, but it can be put separately (not recommended, though).
 - `EndingMessage`: After getting through the stairs of the dungeon's last floor, a **THE END** screen will show up with this field's contents.
+This is expected to be an entry in the `LocaleInfos` section, but it can be put separately (not recommended, though).
 - `AmountOfFloors`: The amount of floors in a dungeon.
 In a more practical way, the amount of stairs the player will have to cross before meeting the **THE END** screen.
+- `DefaultLocale`: If the Client contains a Locale that is not recognized by the dungeon, it will use the entries contained in the Locale whose `Language` matches this field.
+- `LocaleInfos`:

+## LocaleInfos

+This contains all the Localizable strings the Dungeon has.
+It is expected to contain an entry for every single customizable String, but it is possible to have a String that is not present in the Locale dictionaries.
+This will mean the Locale will be the same in all languages.

+This is an array of Locales, whose fields are:
+- `Language`: A **two-letter** String that will be used to identify the Locale.
+It will have to match a `Locale` value in any of the Localization files in the Game Engine.
+As of writing this, the Game Engine only supports English and Spanish, so it will only understand the `en` and `es` values.
+- `LocaleStrings`: An array of Key-Value pairs.
+The Keys can be accessed by pretty much any text-reading function mentioned below.
+You can define as many as you want; that being said, there is a group of LocaleStrings that are used in the Game Engine itself, so *they have to be defined* in every Locale, including the mentioned, presumably self-explanatory, parameters, to avoid undesired behaviours.
+Those required Locales are in the `RequiredLocaleStrings.json` file at the Repository's root folder.

+**NOTE IN CASE YOU WANT TO CREATE A NEW LANGUAGE:** The Console Client uses IBM437 encoding to display text, so most non-English characters will display incorrectly, if not at all (e.g. Spanish uppercase vowels with tildes).

 ## FloorInfos